Camera Controller Driver

 ESP_ERROR_CHECK(esp_cam_ctlr_disable(handle));

-Before receiving camera signal from camera sensor, you need to start the Camera Controller Driver first, by calling esp_cam_ctlr_start().
-This function:
+Before receiving signals from a camera sensor, start the driver by calling esp_cam_ctlr_start().
+This switches the driver state from enable to start.

 ESP_ERROR_CHECK(esp_cam_ctlr_start(handle));